The PE Podcast

 Hi!
-Welcome to The Personal Excellence Podcast, where I share practical tips on how to live consciously in today’s world.
-From improving your personal productivity to achieving happiness to dealing with life’s adversities, I’m here to support you in your personal growth.
+Welcome to The Personal Excellence Podcast.
+This podcast is an extension of Personal Excellence where I share different tips on personal development and how to live consciously in today’s world.
+From improving productivity to dealing with life’s adversities, I’m here to support you in your personal growth.

-Listen below or subscribe using your favorite podcast player.
+Listen below or using your favorite podcast player.

 - Why there have been a lack of updates lately (and my apologies about it!)
 [0:22]

 - Why I would feel that nobody loves me [2:47]

 - How I addressed this negative thinking pattern, and how you can too [4:49]

 - Why it’s not true that nobody loves you [5:26]

 - Where true self-love should come from [10:48]

 - Why celebrities face self-love issues despite having the love of millions of fans [12:23]